Assembly Guide - DMG with Raspberry Pi (DMG CM3)

 Step 11 - Plug in the battery from the rear access, to verify the function

 Step 12 - Install the speaker and battery.
-A 3d printed part will be made available soon to help keep the parts in place.

 Step 13 - Solder the 4 soft rubber nipple switches to the Hoolyho PCB.
 Solder/connect the wires to the Hoolyhoo PCB thru hole connections.